Montana State University

 New program aims to boost sexual health among native youth

-Knowledge-focused CompletedThis study tested a program to improve sexual and reproductive health for American Indian youth ages 14-18.
-The program included school lessons, family talks, cultural mentoring, and community coordination.
-Researchers measured changes in condom use and sexual activity.
-The goal …
+Knowledge-focused CompletedThis study tested a program called 'We Are Here Now' to improve sexual and reproductive health among American Indian youth aged 14 to 18.
+The program included school lessons, family talks, cultural mentoring, and better coordination of health services.
+Researchers measured change…

 Phase: NA • Sponsor: Montana State University • Aim: Knowledge-focused